Oman Air joins the oneworld Alliance

 Summing up

-Curiously, Oman Air is currently a loyalty partner of Etihad Airways.
-Members of the Etihad Guest frequent flyer program can currently earn and spend miles on Oman Air flights.
-It remains to be seen whether this arrangement will continue once Oman Air joins oneworld.
-Particularly as Qatar Airways, Oman Air’s sponsor, is a competitor of Etihad Airways.
+Curiously, Oman Air also remains a loyalty partner of Etihad Airways.
+Members of the Etihad Guest frequent flyer program can earn and spend miles on Oman Air flights.
+It remains to be seen whether this arrangement will continue in the longer term.
+Particularly as Qatar Airways, Oman Air’s oneworld sponsor, is a competitor of Etihad Airways.

 Stay up to date with the latest news, reviews and guides by subscribing to Point Hacks’ email newsletter.